-My brother celebrated his birthday the other night by dragging friends and family to Karaoke at a local bar.
+My brother celebrated his birthday by dragging everyone he knows to Karaoke Night at a local bar.
 One of his pals didn’t join us, however, giving the brilliant excuse that he didn’t want to catch Swine Flu from the microphone.
-We all found this pretty amusing—but when I picked up that grungy SM58 and found plenty of spit on it, I suddenly understood where he was coming from.
+We all found this pretty amusing—but when I picked up that nasty SM58 and found plenty of spit on it, I suddenly understood where he was coming from.
 Not to get too technical here, but one word came to mind: “Eww.”

-Whether it’s due to a hygiene issue or a rank stank coming from the grille, sooner or later, you’re going to have to clean a mic.
-Moisture, smoke, saliva, food and all manner of germs can get in there, muck up the works, and create a nice home for bacteria.
+Whether there’s a hygiene issue or a rank stank coming from the grille, sooner or later, you’re going to have to clean a microphone (the karaoke place should have!).
+Moisture, smoke, saliva, food and all kinds of germs can get in there, muck up the works and create a nice home for bacteria.
 As a result, cleaning is not merely a case of maintenance; it’s just good, common sense.

-Let’s say we’re cleaning that lovely SM58 I handled; the first step is to remove the grille, unscrewing it.
-Generally, the glop that gets into a mic isn’t that stubborn on its own—sweat, spit, booze—so a gentle swish through a bowl of lukewarm water should do a decent job of dissolving what’s in there.
+• The first step is to remove the grille, unscrewing it.
+Generally, the glop that gets into a mic—sweat, spit, booze—isn’t that stubborn on its own, so a gentle swish through a bowl of lukewarm water should do a decent job of dissolving what’s in there.

 There’s plenty of variations on cleaning mics, and of course, if you’re wary about cleaning your rare, classic, collectible microphone, consult an expert on that model.
 One variation you might want to avoid is using antiseptic mouthwash, as proven by this story related by “Anglebracket” at the UK religious forum, Worship Central: